 The Commission collected evidence from community consultation and site visits across the Murray-Darling Basin, written submissions, oral evidence in public sessions and undertook its own research and investigations.
 The ability of the Commission to probe the development of the Basin Plan was limited by the non-participation of Commonwealth agencies.

-This evidence and the submissions received informed the range of issues addressed in the final report, which was released on 31 January 2018.
+This evidence and the submissions received informed the range of issues addressed in the final report released on 31 January 2019.